mooxphp/moox/README.md

 }
 ```

-As usual with composer, you can require multiple packages.
+As with composer you can require multiple packages.

-## Test
+## Development

 - Do `npm run build` when committing changes, because automated tests on GitHub needs a vite-manifest.
 - Do `php artisan migrate --database=sqlite` to reflect changes to the test-database